PSY 100 Introduction to Psychology 3 SH

 PSY 262 Sports Psychology 3 SH

 This course presents a comprehensive overview of the field of sport psychology, including the history of the field, major theories, research methods, and current issues.
 Various perspectives are offered, including developmental, systems, and cognitive-behavioral views of the psychology of sport and of athletic participation.
 Topics covered include motivation, stress and anxiety, competition, teamwork, leadership, communication, student-athletes, self-regulation of performance, imagery skills, concentration, goal-setting behavior, coping with athletic injuries, burnout and overtraining, drug and alcohol abuse, eating disorders, aggression, and sportsmanship and character development.
 Spring semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+Competency: Health & Wellness.

 PSY 270 Psychology of Sustainability 3 SH

 Because human behavior is at the root of the sustainability problem, psychology, the science of the mind and behavior, offers important insights for understanding and changing unsustainable individual activities and societal policies and practices.
 This course introduces students to the field of conservation psychology, the scientific study of the reciprocal relationships between humans and the rest of nature, with a particular focus on how to encourage conservation of the natural world (Carol D. Saunders, 2003).
 It also introduces students to the psychological principles of sustainable development – development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 Prerequisite: PSY 100.
 Competency: Health & Wellness.

 PSY 290 Guided Readings in Psychology 1–3 SH